 Emergency on the go: 5 quick "zipper rescue" tricks

-Care: How to keep your zipper ready for use for longer (suitable for outdoor use)
+Care: How to keep your zipper ready for action longer (outdoor-proof)

-Final thought: Repair instead of replace - because equipment carries stories
+Final thought: Repair instead of replace – because gear carries stories

 Before you repair the zipper: What type is it?

-Not every zipper is constructed in the same way - and not every repair works on every model.
-So before you reach for the pliers, it's worth taking a quick look at the zipper itself.
+Not every zipper is built the same – and not every repair works on every model.
+So before you grab the pliers, it’s worth taking a quick look at the zipper itself.

-A basic distinction is made between toothed zippers (made of metal or plastic) and spiral zippers.
-Toothed zippers consist of individual teeth that interlock.
-They are robust and can often be easily straightened if the teeth are bent.
-Spiral zippers consist of a plastic spiral, usually run more smoothly, but are more sensitive to dirt and trapped fabric.
+Basically, there are tooth zippers (made of metal or plastic) and coil zippers.
+Tooth zippers consist of individual teeth that interlock.
+They are sturdy and often easy to fix if teeth are bent.
+Coil zippers consist of a plastic spiral, usually run smoother, but are more sensitive to dirt and caught fabric.

 -

-Tooth zipper (metal or plastic): Individual teeth interlock.
-Can often be straightened well.
+Tooth zipper (metal or plastic): individual teeth interlock.
+Often easy to fix.

-Easy to straighten if teeth are bent - but missing teeth are usually game over. -
+Easy to fix if teeth are bent – but missing teeth usually mean game over. -

-Looks like a small plastic spiral.
-Usually runs smoothly, but reacts sensitively to sand, dirt and fabric jams.
+Looks like a small plastic coil.
+Usually runs smoothly but is sensitive to sand, dirt, and caught fabric.

-Another decisive factor is whether the zipper is separable or not.
-Separable zippers - on jackets, for example - have a plug-in and a box section at the bottom.
-Non-divisible zippers, such as on bags or pants, are firmly sewn at the bottom.
-This makes repairs a little more complicated, but not impossible.
+It’s also crucial whether the zipper is separable or non-separable.
+Separable zippers – like those on jackets – have a pin and box at the bottom.
+Non-separable zippers, like on bags or pants, are sewn shut at the bottom.
+This makes repairs a bit more involved there, but not impossible.

-- Non-separable (e.g. bag, trousers): firmly sewn at the bottom - replacement is more complicated.
+- Non-separable (e.g., bag, pants): sewn shut at the bottom – replacement is more complicated.

 Minimal (and often sufficient in 80% of cases):